When is The HOPweek?

 When do I have to be available as a volunteer?

-As a mentor, we expect you to be available every day during The HOPweek (August 19 – August 23, 2019).
+As a mentor, we expect you to be available every day during The HOPweek (August 22 – August 26, 2021).
 As a crew, we expect you to be available during certain activities.
 In addition, there is a mandatory preparation day for guides and crew members before the start of the week.
-This trainings day will take place on Saturday 17th of August.

 Warm Welcome Service